generaleagleyt/SkyLady/README.md

 SkyLady should be compatible with nearly all mods, as it's a Synthesis patcher.
 Male NPC replacers should be disabled or placed above SkyLady.esp to avoid conflicts.
 Male NPC replacers based on SkyPatcher might cause problems and should be disabled (if patching the same NPCs)

-Appearance templates from vanilla Skyrim plugins (Skyrim.esm, Dawnguard.esm, etc.) are supported without loose facegen files.
-Modded templates require loose facegen files.
-For modded setups, blacklist mods with vanilla appearances to prioritize custom templates.
+Appearance templates from base Skyrim plugins (Skyrim.esm, Dawnguard.esm, etc.) are NOT supported, as they don't have loose facegen files (they are in BSA).
+All valid templates require loose facegen files.

 Custom races aren’t patched by default unless added to `SkyLady races.txt` in your SkyLady mod folder.
 Add the race’s EditorID (found in xEdit under the RACE record), and ensure female NPCs of that race exist with loose facegen files.
 If only male NPCs of that race exist or the mod uses BSAs, configure `SkyLady Race Compatibility.txt` to allow templates from other races.